olimorris/onedarkpro.nvim/README.md

   highlights = {}, -- Override default highlight groups or create your own styles = { -- For example, to apply bold and italic, use "bold,italic"
-    types = "NONE", -- Style that is applied to types numbers = "NONE", -- Style that is applied to numbers strings = "NONE", -- Style that is applied to strings comments = "NONE", -- Style that is applied to comments
+    types = "NONE", -- Style that is applied to types methods = "NONE", -- Style that is applied to methods numbers = "NONE", -- Style that is applied to numbers strings = "NONE", -- Style that is applied to strings comments = "NONE", -- Style that is applied to comments